Kiribati

 Overview

 Kiribati comprises 32 low-lying atolls and the raised phosphate island of Banaba.
-These atolls straddle the equator in the mid-Pacific ocean.
-Apart from Banaba in the West, Kiribati has three groups of islands – the Gilbert Islands (16 populated atolls), the Phoenix Islands (8 atolls unpopulated other than for a government outpost on Kanton) and the Line Islands in the East (9 of the 11 atolls are part of Kiribati and two – Palmyra and Jarvis Islands – are US territories).
-Only three of the Line islands have populations: Kiritimati (Christmas Island) the largest atoll in the world, Teraina (Washington Island) and Tabeuran (Fanning Island).
+These atolls straddle the equator in the mid-Pacific Ocean.
+Apart from Banaba in the west, Kiribati has three groups of islands – the Gilbert Islands (16 populated atolls), the Phoenix Islands (8 unpopulated atolls, with the exception of a government outpost on Kanton) and the Line Islands in the east (9 of the 11 atolls are part of Kiribati and two – Palmyra and Jarvis Islands – are US territories).
+Only three of the Line islands have populations: Kiritimati (Christmas Island) – the largest atoll in the world, Teraina (Washington Island) and Tabeuran (Fanning Island).

 Kiribati's atolls are wide-spread, mostly less than two metres above sea level and vulnerable to the impacts of climate change.
 They total 811 square kilometres of land distributed over 3.5 million square kilometres of ocean – an area the size of Western Australia and South Australia together.

-Kiribati's population is estimated at 115,000.
-The atoll of Tarawa in the Gilberts group is the capital and its crowded southern arm contains half the country's population.
+Kiribati's population is estimated at 133,515 (2022 World Bank).
+The atoll of Tarawa in the Gilberts group is the capital, and its crowded southern arm contains half the country's population.
 Most of the remaining population also lives in the Gilbert Islands.

 Political overview